iltuoconsulenteit/DocCropper/README.md

 Blank pages can be skipped during PDF import.
 Enable **Skip blank pages** in the layout controls and adjust the `blank_threshold` percentage (95% by default).
 Pages over this threshold are discarded in the Pro edition.

 User preferences are stored in the `users/` folder based on their email address.
 Anonymous users fallback to global settings in `settings.json`.
 The system supports optional Google sign-in and a configurable purchase panel (donation or subscription) opened from the **Purchase** button next to the Help button.
+Payment links can be supplied via `settings.json` or through Stripe credentials in `env/stripe.env.example`.
 Developer keys allow full access when the configured `license_key` matches the value of the `DOCROPPER_DEV_LICENSE` environment variable.

 ---